Te Huhuti: Sources

 The story of Te Huhuti’s journey was first recorded in George Grey’s Polynesian Mythology of 1854.
 H. J. Fletcher published another version in 1926, which he received from Hoeta Te Hata of Ngāti Tūwharetoa, a descendant of Te Whatuiāpiti and Te Huhuti.
 A similar version is given by John Te Herekiekie Grace.
 Ngāti Kahungunu traditions are briefly summarised by Patrick Parsons in a 1997 report to the Waitangi Tribunal on Māori traditional claims to the Ahuriri area.
-Parsons also reports the story about Wawahanga’s baptism, drawing on nineteenth century testimony delivered before the Maori Land Court.
+Parsons also reports the story about Wawahanga’s baptism, drawing on nineteenth century testimony delivered before the Māori Land Court.